---

-Looking for a Shield Analytics alternative that goes beyond content metrics?
-Compare the best options for monitoring LinkedIn buyer intent signals and finding B2B leads.
+Looking for a Shield Analytics alternative beyond content metrics?
+Compare options for monitoring LinkedIn buyer intent signals and finding B2B warm leads.

 Shield Analytics has become the gold standard for LinkedIn content analytics.
 If you want to know which posts performed best, when your audience is most active, or how your follower count is trending—Shield delivers.